jchauhan/x-teaming/README.md

 ## Quickstart

 To test our jailbreaking method with your own prompts, use the provided `demo.ipynb` notebook.
-You will need at least an OpenAI API key to run the Validator.
+You will need at least an OpenAI API key to run the Verifier.

 ## Setup